 The university-wide placement scheme gives you the chance to work for a year as part of your degree to prepare you for the world of work.
 Previous placements have included GlaxoSmithKline, HSBC, British Airways, DAI and Lloyds Bank.

-You take 120 credits in your first year.
 You can choose a route within the PPE degree — the standard or the econometrics route.

 In addition to the above you will also need to complete our online Academic Integrity module.